zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_memory_pools.rst

       POOL MY_POOL         32   8192      1
       POOL SECOND_POOL_ID  64   1024      5

-A public memory pool can be referenced from any source file that includes the file :file:`zephyr.h`.
+A public memory pool can be referenced by name from any source file that includes the file :file:`zephyr.h`.

 .. note::
    Private memory pools are not supported by the Zephyr kernel.